JeffHing/angular-width-query/README.md

 #### 'modifiers' option

-This option allows you to specify which HTML class modifiers are added to the base HTML class.
+This option allows you to specify which class modifiers can be added to the base HTML class.

-Each item in the array is an array consisting of the HTML class modifier, the lower width range, and the upper width range.
+Each item in the array is an array consisting of the class modifier, the lower width range, and the upper width range.

-The directive searches these ranges to determine which class modifer to apply to the element's base HTML class.

 ```javascript
 widthQueryDirective('app', {